Thursday, October 26

-- Featured Speaker Dr. Angela Lueking, Professor in the Department of Energy and Mineral Engineering at Pennsylvania State University, will speak on how communicating across disciplines helps to bring environmental challenges to public audiences.
+- “Scientific Language Barriers: Communicating Environmental Science to the Public,” by Featured Speaker Dr. Angela Lueking, Professor in the Department of Energy and Mineral Engineering at Pennsylvania State University.

 - Concurrent Breakout Sessions on 1).
 Filmmaking and the Environment, led by Ms. Susan Mills; 2).
 Ethics and Environmental Decision-making, led by Dr. Mark Madison; 3).
 History and Environmental Engagement, led by Dr. Keith Alexander.